iton0/dotfiles/README.md

-# Dotfiles

 ## Installing on new system

 > [!NOTE]
-> This assumes that you are on a fresh new computer without an already existing dotfile folder
+> This assumes that you are on a fresh new computer without an already existing dotfile folder.
 > Make sure to have SSH keys on the new computer before running the bash command below

 1. Copy or move .ssh folder in $HOME directory to new computer